efournier92/Movie_Catalog_Sinatra_Site/README.md

 #Movie Catalog Sinatra Site

 This is a Sinatra web app I built to practice rendering dynamic web pages with information pulled from a relational database.
-The movie catalog is backed by a PostgreSQL database called `movies`
+The movie catalog is backed by a PostgreSQL database called `movies`.

 All code files are covered by feature tests written in RSpec with Capybara.